pivotal/blog/content/post/spring-boot-configuration-in-kotlin.md

 There aren't a bunch of huge differences but here are some of the smaller differences that stand out to me:

 * The Configuration class must be declared open.
-This is because Spring Boot subclasses your configuration class and Kotlin makes them final by default.
+This is because Spring Boot subclasses your configuration class but Kotlin makes them final by default.
 See [here](https://kotlinlang.org/docs/reference/classes.html#inheritance) for details.
 * The @Bean functions must be declared open for the same reason as above.
 * There are no return types on the functions because Kotlin will infer the types.
 This type inference is one of my favorite features of Kotlin.